dullacodes5853/Workday-Schedule-UOFT/README.md

 Saving your data:
 To save your tasks, click on the "Lock" button.
 This will save your tasks in the browser's local storage.
 To unlock and retrieve your tasks, click on the "Unlock" button.

-Contributions:
-Contributions to this project are welcome.
-If you find any issues or have any suggestions for improvement, please create an issue or submit a pull request.

-License:
 This app is licensed under the MIT License.